@Experimental(value=SOURCE_SINK) public class SpannerIO extends java.lang.Object

 Mutations from the

-Bundle provided by Beam to form (by default) 1000 batches.
+Bundle provided by Beam to form several batches.
 This group of

-Mutations is then sorted by table and primary key, and the batches are created from the sorted
+sorted by table and primary key, and the batches are created from the sorted group.
+Each batch

-group.
-Each batch will then have rows with keys that are 'close' to each other to optimise write
+will then have rows for the same table, with keys that are 'close' to each other, thus optimising

 Note that each worker will need enough memory to hold